• Skip to primary navigation

 com.softwaretestingo.string.ToStringMethodEx@515f550a

-It is important to note that line numbers one and two produce the same output, indicating that when you pass an object instance to methods such as print, println, or loggers, then the toString() method is automatically invoked.
+It is important to note that line numbers one and two produce the same output, indicating that when you pass an object instance to methods such as print, println, or loggers, the toString() method is automatically invoked.

 If you notice the output, then you can see the class name, and also, we can see the memory address, which is not what we want.
 But we can get better output by overriding the default implementation of the toString() method and providing something meaningful, like below: